1 Bioconductor Package Submissions

 Bioconductor packages are broadly defined by four main package types: Software, Experiment Data, Annotation and Workflow.

 • Software Packages.
 Most packages contributed by users are software packages.
-Software packages provide implementation of algorithms (e.g. statistical analysis), access to resources (e.g. biomart, or NCBI) or visualizations (e.g. volcano plots, pathways plots).
+Software packages provide implementation of algorithms (e.g. statistical analysis), access to resources (e.g. biomaRt, or NCBI) or visualizations (e.g. volcano plots, pathways plots).
 Instructions for creating Software packages can be found here: Package guidelines.

 • Annotation packages are database-like packages that provide information linking identifiers (e.g., Entrez gene names or Affymetrix probe ids) to other information (e.g., chromosomal location, Gene Ontology category).
 It is also encouraged to utilize AnnotationHub for storage and access to large raw data files and their conversion to standard R formats.
 Instructions for adding data to AnnotationHub and designing a annotation package to use AnnotationHub can be found here: Create A Hub Package.